jegtnes/jegtnes-static/src/work-with-me.md

   twitterData1: "{%if global.availability%}{{global.availabilityDate}}{%else%}None{%endif%}"
   twitterLabel2: Proficiencies
   twitterData2: JavaScript, well-crafted HTML & CSS, accessibility, React, web performance
+  intro: <p>Hi there!
+I'm Alex, an independent web development contractor based in London.
+I develop fast, accessible, and beautiful websites and web apps.</p>{% if global.availability %}<p><strong>I have availability for new projects {{ global.availabilityDate }}</strong>, either remotely or on-site in London.</p><p>I have ten years of experience working with clients ranging from startups and design studios to large corporations and banks.
+Read on to find out what I can bring to your organisation.</p>{% endif %}
 ---

-Hi there!
-I'm Alex, an independent web development contractor based in London.
-I have nine years of experience working with clients ranging from startups and design studios to large corporations and banks.
-I develop fast, accessible, and beautiful websites and web apps.

-{% if global.availability %}
-  <p class="delta">I have availability for new projects {{ global.availabilityDate }}, either remotely or on-site in London.</p>
-{% endif %}

 ## Quick summary